GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/datapreprocessing/ray/README.md

    ```

 1. Provide respective GCS bucket access rights to GKE Kubernetes Service Accounts.
-   Ray head with access to read the raw source data in the storage bucket
+   Ray head with access to read the raw source data in the storage bucket and
    Ray worker(s) with the access to write data to the storage bucket.

    ```